One of the hottest topics for pregnancy health is Vitamin A supplementation. Is it safe? How much is too much? Am I getting enough from my diet?

 - fetal development, especially of the bones, teeth, skin, and vision

-Tolerable upper intake levels (ULs) of preformed vitamin A in pregnancy and lactation (from foods and supplements) for women ages 19+ is 3,000 mcg RAE or 10,000 IU per day.
+Recommended daily allowance (RDA) of vitamin A for healthy women in pregnancy, according to the American Pregnancy Association, is 770 mcg/dL.
+Tolerable upper intake levels* (ULs) of preformed vitamin A in pregnancy and during lactation (from foods and supplements) for women ages 19+ is 3,000 mcg/dL RAE or 10,000 IU per day (1 IU = 0.3 mcg retinol, or 0.6 mcg beta-carotene).

 Vitamin A – Food Sources are Best!

 Vitamin A is readily available from a variety of whole foods.
 The very best way to support your health in pregnancy and the health of your developing child is to eat a whole food pregnancy diet including the following foods high in vitamin A – carrots, squash, sweet potatoes, broccoli, apricots, spinach, pumpkin and liver (animal and fish) like Cod Liver Oil, milk and eggs.
-Vitamin A is also found in a quality whole food prenatal multivitamin like Baby and Me.
+Vitamin A is also found in a quality whole food fertility specific multivitamin like the Fertilica™ Fertile Woman One Daily.

 The Facts: Vitamin A Supplementation in Pregnancy